9viz/W/README.md

 # W

-W (pronounced "double vee") is a WIP epic language project focused on speed, consistency and safety.
+W (pronounced "double vee") is a WIP language focused on speed, consistency and safety.
+W targets Lisp and Forth users.
+A variety of features including integrated dependency management have been planned.
+See the next section to know some more planned features.

 # What Features?

-All the good ones (WIP).

-This includes (but is not limited to):
+The current planned features include:

-1. High speed through smart optimizations
+- High speed achieved through smart optimizations
-2. Super consistent language
-3. Epic meta programming
-4. Enjoyable for Lisp and Forth lovers alike
+- Consistency throughout the language
+- Meta programming
-5. Super safe language (thread safety, type safety, etc.)
+- Safety (read thread safety, type safety, etc.)
-6. Integrated dependency management
+- Integrated dependency handling
-7. Glorious Emoji Support!!!!
+- Emoji support

 # The Source

-You probably noticed that there is no source yet.
-That is on purpose!
-W is yet to be written and polished.
-We want this to be as epic as possible, so we spend a lot of time on polishing the details.
+You would have probably noticed that there is no source yet.
+This is intended as W is still a WIP.
+We want W to be one of the best languages out there so we spend a lot of time on polishing the details and planning out the implementation.
+Implementation is a lot simpler than the current stage (planning/polishing stage).
-Actually implementing it is only a small step afterwards.

 # Examples

-I'm 100% sure there will be many examples (WIP) soon, that will display epic stuff done in an epic way.
-Hire me (niclas@countingsort.com) btw.
+As mentioned before, W is still a WIP so there are no examples yet.
+There will be more examples in the future.
+Make sure to stay tuned!

 # Contributing